Mark Ormrod (Royal Marine): Other work

 He received the Freedom of the City of Plymouth, Devon on 22 November 2021 following a vote by Plymouth City Council.

+He was featured in the penultimate episode of the first series of the BBC TV programme Extraordinary Portraits, where his portrait was painted by Thomas Croft; the picture's abstract background being painted by Ormrod's children Mason and Evie.

 In February 2023 he spoke at the Oxford Union during the debate 'This House Would Not Fight For King and Country', opposing the motion.
 Exceptionally for a debate speaker, he received a standing ovation at the conclusion of his speech.

 Personal life

 Ormrod is married to Becky, and they live in Plymouth.
 He was engaged to Becky while recovering in hospital in Selly Oak.
 Ormrod has one daughter from a previous relationship.
 The family lives in a house in Plymouth with a garden renovated by Alan Titchmarsh with help from a number of organisations including the Royal Marines.

+Ormrod is a Freemason.
+In 2024 he appeared on Craftcast, the official podcast of the United Grand Lodge of England to talk about his experience in the armed forces and Freemasonry.